vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 --- type:BulletExercise lang:sql xp:100 key:b90db25f34
 ## Simple filtering of numeric values

-Remember, the `WHERE` clause can be used to filter numeric records, such as years.
-For example, the following code selects all films with a budget over ten thousand dollars:
+Remember, the `WHERE` clause can be also be used to filter numeric records, such as years or ages.

+For example, the following code selects all details for films with a budget over ten thousand dollars:

 ```
 SELECT *